pandorastrumO/FlaskScrapper/README.md

 ## Helpers Library
 # csv_helpers.py
 > Library that helps on writing csv file and reading csv file
-# fb_helpers.py
-> Library that helps on login into facebook and perfoem various task on facebook
 # db_helpers.py
 > Library that helps on communicating with mongo db
+# generic_helpers.py
+> Library that helps on various task such as get download file name or get time in provided format
+# scrapper.py
+> Library that helps on scrapping process

 ## Release History